confluentinc/ksqldb-recipes/docs/security/ssh-attack/index.md

 ---
 seo:
-  title: Detecting and Analyzing SSH Attacks
+  title: Detect and Analyze SSH Attacks
   description: This recipe processes Syslog data to detect bad logins and streams out those pairs of usernames and IP addresses.
 ---

-# Detecting and Analyzing SSH Attacks
+# Detect and Analyze SSH Attacks

 ## What is it?